nguyengiabach1201/YouBot/README.md

 *Reading the passage and finding the answers to all of your questions!*

 ## Description
-YouBot is designed to help you with the boring reading task.
+With the Bert model designed by Google, we created YouBot.
+Which is designed to help students with the boring reading tasks.
+Just with Ctrl+C and Ctrl+V, all the challenging questions are solved within seconds!

+## Tutorial for Use and Best Practices